pazeshun/sphand_ros/README.md

-# sphand_driver
+# sphand_ros

-Packages which provide ROS tools for the Suction Pinching Hand.
+Packages which provide ROS tools for the Suction Pinching Hand after Ver.7.0.